How We Use AI and JTBD to Accelerate Portfolio Company Growth

 - Determine if the company's product can be repositioned or lightly adapted to meet those needs

-This allows investors to move from "total addressable market" to total addressable job—a much clearer predictor of expansion potential.
+This allows executives to move from "total addressable market" to total addressable job—a much clearer predictor of expansion potential.

 A Repeatability Example